insurance For The First Time Home Buyer

 To protect your assets and future income

-Homeowners insurance can cover the structure of your home, personal property, and protect you from liability exposures, such as injuries occurring on your property.
+Homeowners insurance can cover the structure of your home, detached structures, personal property, and protect you from liability exposures, such as injuries occurring on your property.

 To satisfy your mortgage lender at closing

-Your mortgage lender will require you to have homeowner’s insurance paid in full to close.
+Your mortgage lender will require you to have a binder reflecting the mortgage clause and adequate HO insurance coverage paid in full.

 What kind of insurance do you need if you are buying a condo?

-Master Policy (the shell of the building, common areas)
+Master Policy (for the association – the shell of the building, common areas)

-Each Master Policy is different, your agent will analyze it for you and address your needs.
+Each Condo Association’s Master Policy is different, your agent will analyze it for you and address your needs.